nick-kramer117/DecryptLogoV1-82-2/README.md

 ### Recommendations to minimize the risk of this vulnerability:
 1. Isolate the PLC from the global network (Internet);
 2. Limit access of network equipment, to the PLC on port 10005.
-3. The password must not be associated with anything (for example Admin).
+3. The password must not be associated with anything (for example Admin - Administrator).
 It is desirable to create passwords using random password generators.

 ## Important!
 This software is designed to diagnose the safety of automation components based on a LOGO PLC.